// API Reference

 event: error data: {"error":{"message":"Backend connection lost","type":"server_error","code":"backend_unavailable"}}

-Error Type Cause
+Error type Error code Cause

-timeout_error Request deadline exceeded during generation.
+timeout_error timeout Request deadline exceeded during generation.

 Handling Partial Responses